ZacharyWartell/git-tutorial-and-coding-standards/README.md

 # Running Git Tutorial.html locally

-[Windows] Run "Git Tutorial.bat"
+[OS: Windows] Run "Git Tutorial.bat"
-    - software prerequisites : undocumented; see and decipher the .bat file [Other] Install a webserver and serve the page 'Git Tutorial.html' on the localhost
+    - software prerequisites : undocumented; see and decipher the .bat file [OS: Other] Install a webserver and serve the page 'Git Tutorial.html' on the localhost

 # Publishing Git Tutorial.html to a webserver
-See and decipher file://./scripts/zjwgi/publishWWW
+-See and decipher file://./scripts/zjwgi/publishWWW ... but I'm moving back to using gitlab.com with GitLab Pages because I keep running out of space on my UNCC public_html webpages and I finally
+     realized that personally paying $29 a month is more than worth the time I saved.